 Assessment:

-In establishing whether or not students are participating in college and career ready outcomes, the Agency will be reviewing data from several sources, including the National Clearinghouse data set which provides student level information for college enrollment, data from the Department of Labor related to enrollment in trade schools and the work force, and data from the military for enlistments.
+In establishing whether or not students are participating in college and career ready outcomes, the Agency will be reviewing data from the National Clearinghouse data set which provides student level information for college enrollment..
 In this indicator, we will count the number of students who have

 met the definition of “participating in career and college outcomes” and divide by the total number of students who have concluded their educational experiences during the 12th grade year or the Adult without Diploma year (graduates, completers of alternative educational programs and drop outs)at 16 months after the month of graduation for that school year.